Moataz51201/Moataz51201.github.io/_posts/2025-09-23-Windows-PrivEsc-Part2-Passwords-Potatoes-Presistance.md

 - Implement the IMarshal interface
 - Run as an elevated user (SYSTEM, Administrator, …)

-And they found a lot of them: <http://ohpe.it/juicy-potato/CLSID/>
+And they found a lot of them.

 #### What are the advantages?